PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 !!! info

-    Forklift was created mostly because the PlanktoScope OS really needs to be built around the Raspberry Pi OS, and because the Raspberry Pi OS is not yet compatible with [bootc](https://containers.github.io/bootc/) (and not even [OSTree](https://ostreedev.github.io/ostree/introduction/)), and because the Raspberry Pi OS also does not yet have mature support for [systemd-sysext](https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html) - so we don't yet have a sufficiently simple (and free-and-easy-for-project-maintainers-to-operate) alternative to facilitate system upgrades+downgrades and system customization for the PlanktoScope OS.
-In a perfect world, we would not need to use/maintain Forklift for achieving the goals which originally motivated the creation of Forklift.
+    Forklift was created mostly because the PlanktoScope OS really needs to be built around the Raspberry Pi OS, and because the Raspberry Pi OS is not yet compatible with [bootc](https://containers.github.io/bootc/) (and not even [OSTree](https://ostreedev.github.io/ostree/introduction/)), and because the Raspberry Pi OS also does not yet have mature support for [systemd-sysext](https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html), and those systems also don't meet the PlanktoScope OS's full set of requirements - so we don't yet have a sufficiently simple (and free-and-easy-for-project-maintainers-to-operate) alternative to facilitate system upgrades+downgrades and system customization for the PlanktoScope OS.
+In an ideal world, we would not need to use/maintain Forklift in the PlanktoScope OS for achieving the goals which originally motivated the creation of Forklift, or at least Forklift could outsource so much functionality to externally-maintained systems that Forklift could be reduced to a UI wrapper.

 ### Package management with `forklift`